-B. An applicant must demonstrate that the associated Special Use Permit application complies with each of the following objectives:

-1. Promotion of affordable housing on-site, and off-site when appropriate, that complies with or exceeds the Council's current affordable housing policy.
+- B. An applicant must demonstrate that the associated Special Use Permit application achieves the purposes of the Comprehensive Plan by complying with each of the following objectives: - 1.
+Promotion of affordable housing on-site, and off-site when appropriate, that complies with or exceeds the Council's current affordable housing policy.